 Section 8.
-Procedures for Amending Adopted Studies, Plans, or Programs
+Procedures for Amending Adopted Studies, Plan, or Programs

-- A. The procedures for amending the Orlando Urban Area Metropolitan Transportation Plan, the Transportation Improvement Program, and the Urban Boundary are established in the MetroPlan Orlando Board Rule 35I-1.009 which is incorporated by reference herein. - B. The Technical Committee shall review the proposed change based on a technical evaluation of its merit and shall recommend approval or disapproval to the MetroPlan Orlando Board. - C. The MetroPlan Orlando Board shall have final approval or disapproval disposition action of the requested change or changes.
+- A. The procedures for amending the Orlando Urban Area Metropolitan Transportation Plan, the Transportation Improvement Program, and the Urban Boundary are established in the MetroPlan Orlando Board Rule 35I-1.009 which is incorporated by reference herein. - B. The Community Advisory Committee shall review the proposed change and shall recommend approval or disapproval to the MetroPlan Orlando Board. - C. The MetroPlan Orlando Board shall have final approval or disapproval disposition action of the requested change or changes.